-Home to the Saint Francis Xavier, the priest responsible to bring Christianity to the region, this church in Goa attracts thousands of tourists and pilgrims from all over the world, both Catholic and Non-Catholic alike, to experience what can only be termed as divine intervention itself.
+Home to the Saint Francis Xavier, the priest responsible of bringing Christianity to the region, this church in Goa attracts thousands of tourists and pilgrims from all over the world, both Catholic and non-Catholic alike, to experience what can only be termed as divine intervention itself.
 It is said that the great Saint Francis Xavier had immense powers of healing which is still reflected in the remains of his mortal self.

 Testimony to this claim is a public viewing of the Saint’s body that happens once a decade.
 It last took place in 2004.
 Bom Jesus translates to Good Jesus or Infant Jesus to whom it is essentially dedicated.

-There has been talk that the Basilica of Bom Jesus Church is soon on its way to going green with a galvanized roof for a better experience for Church inhabitants, pilgrims and tourists.
-The galvanized roof will replace the current asbestos roof.
-This is a first of a kind move in India to preserve a 400 year old UNESCO world heritage site.
+There has been talk that the Basilica of Bom Jesus Church is soon on its way to going green with a galvanised roof for a better experience for Church inhabitants, pilgrims and tourists.
+The galvanised roof will replace the current asbestos roof.
+This is a first of a kind move in India to preserve a 400-year-old UNESCO World Heritage Site.

 One night, against the opposition, the Jesuits threw open a small church on the doors of which was inscribed the work Jesus and invited the commons in to celebrate mass.
-Ever since, the senate was helpless but to let them go about with their activities.
-The Professed house, a separate building is still on the campus and a hot favorite with tourists.
+Ever since the Senate was helpless but to let them go about with their activities.
+The Professed house, a separate building is still on the campus and a hot favourite amongst tourists.